Sales & Support: +1 (480) 360-6463

 Escrow Officer Job Description Template (Free)

-We are currently looking for someone who has experience as an escrow officer to join our ever-growing team.
+We are currently looking for someone who has experience as an Escrow Officer to join our ever-growing team.
 In this position, you will be required to communicate with sellers, buyers, and lending institutions and examine mortgages and trust deeds.
 You will also be expected to oversee ownership documents and obtain property drawings from assessors to make sure everything is in order and ready for closing a deal.

 Escrow Officer Duties & Responsibilities: